 About

-I build software for teams working on ambitious products, especially when AI, backend systems, and developer tooling all need to work together.
-My edge is turning high-context ideas into production-ready systems, especially when the work demands architecture, agent behavior, developer tooling, and operational rigor all at once.
+I build production AI systems, agent runtimes, and harnesses that make AI features testable, observable, repeatable, and safe to operate.
+My edge is turning high-context AI ideas into production-ready systems, especially when the work demands agent behavior, backend boundaries, evaluation loops, and operational rigor all at once.

 Approach